nicolasgodineau/Noemie_lemoine/README.md

+# Professional Makeup Artist Website

+This project involves the creation of a website dedicated to a professional makeup artist.
+It draws inspiration from a WordPress site I developed a few years ago.
+Following my training, I wanted to put my skills into practice using React, which gave rise to this project.

+## Technologies Used

+The website is built on the following technologies:

+- React: A modern JavaScript framework used for building the user interface.
+- Material-UI (MUI): A library of user interface components for React, making it easier to create an aesthetically pleasing and responsive design.
+- AOS (Animate On Scroll): A JavaScript library that adds elegant animations when scrolling through the page.
+- i18next: A language management library that enables support for multiple languages on your site.

+***

 # Site Web pour une Maquilleuse Professionnelle

 Ce projet consiste en la création d'un site web dédié à une maquilleuse professionnelle.